Type: Natural, Concrete

 / Length (Miles): 0.27

 Patrolman Edwyn J Gorrell Memorial Park gives people an opportunity to spend time enjoying the outdoors, with fresh air, sunshine and exercise on tap for visitors.
 Take a walk, enjoy the scenery, and de-stress.
 Studies show people who spend time in parks will be sick less often, which means less time missing from school and work, as well as lower healthcare costs and better overall health.
 And it’s fun and refreshing.
 Visit a San Antonio park today!

 Alcohol is prohibited, amenities are first come, first serve.

-Officer Edwyn J. Gorrell Park officially opened to the public on Saturday, April 5, 2008.
+Patrolman Edwyn J. Gorrell Memorial Park officially opened to the public on Saturday, April 5, 2008.
 The park is located on 24.8 acres donated to the City of San Antonio in 2006.
 The park's initial development included a parking lot, walking trail, picnic areas, and a playground.
 The project was funded with $365,470 in Park Bonds and $58,337 in Unified Development Code fees.